-Application : Departure

-, , , , , , , , , , , , , , , , , , ,

-Explanation on :

-application of the

-practice

-Explanation for : At present, the composition of our r Board comprises 2 women Directors

-departure out of 10 Directors, i.e. 20%.

-The Board is mindful that any gen nder representation should be in the

-best interest of the Company.
-Our Board has established a Board

-Diversity Policy to guide the comp osition of the Board.

-• • Non-large companies are encouraged

-to complete the columr is be elow.

-Measure : The NC and the Board will con tinue to leverage various channels,

-including independent recruitme ent firms, directors' registries and

-professional body memberships to identify a wider spectrum of suitable

-and talented individuals for directorships, including female candidates.

-Timeframe Others
+Application Departure Explanation on application of the practice Explanation for departure At present, the composition of our Board comprises 2 women Directors out of 10 Directors, i.e. 20%.
+The Board is mindful that any gender representation should be in the best interest of the Company.
+Our Board has established a Board Diversity Policy to guide the composition of the Board.
+Large companies are requ to complete the columns ired to complete the columns below.
+Non-large companies are encouraged pelow.
+Measure The NC and the Board will continue to leverage various channels, including independent recruitment firms, directors' registries and professional body memberships to identify a wider spectrum of suitable and talented individuals for directorships, including female candidates.
+Timeframe Others Nil